Coffea arabica: Distribution and habitat

 The coffee tree was first brought to Hawaii in 1813, and it began to be extensively grown by about 1850.
-It was formerly more widely grown than at present, especially in Kona, and it persists after cultivation in many areas.
+It was formerly more widely grown, especially in Kona, and it persists after cultivation in many areas.
 In some valleys, it is a highly invasive weed.
 In the Udawattakele and Gannoruwa Forest Reserves near Kandy, Sri Lanka, coffee shrubs are also a problematic invasive species.

-Coffee has been produced in Queensland and New South Wales of Australia, starting in the 1980s and 90s.
+Coffee has been produced in Queensland and New South Wales of Australia, starting in the 1980s and 1990s.
 The Wet Tropics Management Authority has classified Coffea arabica as an environmental weed for southeast Queensland due to its invasiveness in non-agricultural areas.

 History

 The first written record of coffee made from roasted coffee beans (botanical seeds) comes from Arab scholars, who wrote that it was useful in prolonging their working hours.
-The Arab innovation in Yemen of making a brew from roasted beans, spread first among the Egyptians and Turks, and later on found its way around the world.
-Other scholars believe that the coffee plant was introduced from Yemen, based on a Yemeni tradition that slips of both coffee and qat were planted at 'Udein' ('the two twigs') in Yemen in pre-Islamic times.
+The Arab innovation in Yemen of making a brew from roasted beans spread first among the Egyptians and Turks, and later found its way around the world.
+Other scholars believe that the coffee plant was introduced from Yemen, based on a Yemeni tradition that slips of both coffee and qat were planted at Udein ('the two twigs') in Yemen in pre-Islamic times.
 Arabica coffee production in Indonesia began in 1699 through the spread of Yemen's trade.
-Indonesian coffees, such as Sumatran and Java, are known for heavy body and low acidity.
-This makes them ideal for blending with the higher acidity coffees from Central America and East Africa.
+Indonesian coffees, such as Sumatran and Java, are known for their heavy body and low acidity.
+These qualities make them ideal for blending with the higher acidity coffees from Central America and East Africa.